keycloak/keycloak-quickstarts/README.md

 * Click `Role Mappings`
 * Select `user` under `Available Roles` and click `Add selected`

+As an alternative to manually creating the role and user you can use the partial import feature in the admin console and import the file [config/partial-import.json](config/partial-import.json) into your realm.

 <a id="jboss-eap"></a>Start and Configure the JBoss EAP Server
 --------------------------------------------------------------